Darwin, Northern Territory: Preschool, primary and secondary

-There were 9,764 students attending schools in the City of Darwin area.
+In 2009, there were 9,764 students attending schools in the City of Darwin area.
 6,045 students attended primary schools and 3,719 attended secondary schools.
 Over 7,161 students are enrolled in government schools and 1,108 in independent schools.
 There are over 35 primary and pre-schools and 12 secondary schools, including both government and non-government.

-Most schools in the city are secular, but there are a small number of Catholic and Lutheran institutions.
-Students intending to complete their secondary education work toward either the Northern Territory Certificate of Education, the Victorian Certificate of Education, or the Victorian Certificate of Applied Learning (the latter two are offered only at Haileybury Rendall School).
+Most schools in Darwin are secular, but there are a small number of Catholic and Lutheran institutions.
+Students intending to complete their secondary education work toward either the Northern Territory Certificate of Education, the Victorian Certificate of Education, or the Victorian Certificate of Applied Learning.
+The Victorian awards are offered only at Haileybury Rendall School..
 Until the sale and restructuring of Kormilda College in 2018, it was the only school to offer the International Baccalaureate in the Northern Territory.

 Schools have been restructured into Primary, Middle, and High schools since the beginning of 2007.

 Tertiary and vocational

 Darwin's largest university is Charles Darwin University, the Northern Territory's central provider of tertiary education.
-It has both vocational and academic courses, acting as both a university and an Institute of TAFE.
+It has vocational and academic courses, acting as both a university and an Institute of TAFE.
 More than 5,500 students are enrolled in tertiary and further education courses.

-Darwin is also home to several private vocational colleges, including Alana Kaye College and Latitude College.
+Darwin has several private vocational colleges, including Alana Kaye College and Latitude College.